AmauryD/Arma_AC/README.md

 # Arma_AC

-Arma 3 Anti cheat. (developpement currently paused for few weeks) .
+Arma 3 Anti cheat.
+(Next version update will be released in 3-4 weeks) .

 Admin Menu included.
 More infos on the readme in the Arma_AC folder.